jorgschonau/SaddestSentence/README.md

 The purpose is to analyse a number of books on a sentence level and to identify the happiest, angriest, most positive, and of course also the saddest sentence.

+### Output

+You will find a summary of the top & min 50 sentences per method [here](https://github.com/jorgschonau/SaddestSentence/blob/master/files/top50_sentimentr.csv)

 ### Most Negative Sentences

 So far, the most sombre sentence is from the book Catch 22: